 - Using the principles listed in earlier posts in this series you can develop a chisel/hammer combination that balances well with your body, adjusting your natural frequency to improve your productivity and precision;

 - Develop a rhythm when doing repetitive work that compliments your natural frequency and that helps you maintain both focus and a steady wood-eating pace.
 Work songs really help.
-A sequin bikini and Ray Bans are optional.
+Sequin bikini, Ray Bans, and facial iron mongery are optional.

 Well that’s enough German polka music and doggie apparel for now.
 In the final article in this series we will examine some health matters related to hammers.
 Y’all come back now, y’hear.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.